pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 Judge the following items based on the text above.

-Item.
 36. The options mentioned in the first sentence of the second paragraph are connected to "Law enforcement leaders" in the last sentence of the previous paragraph, a relation indicated by the use of "their".

-Item.
 37. Identifying fingerprints, facial features and DNA characteristics has only recently become part of the investigation methods employed by law enforcement.

-Item.
 38. The use of the expression "an ever-expanding array" (in the second sentence of the second paragraph) indicates that the number of biometric traits law enforcement and the intelligence community can use in their investigations never ceases to grow.

-Item.
 39. In the last paragraph, the words "comprehensive" and "report" can be correctly replaced with understanding and journalist without this changing the meaning of the text.

 GABARITO

 GABARITo

 Textos